t4d-gmbh/Weekend-Out/README.md

 If you are satisfied with your edits, you can consider merging your feature branch into the healthy reference `main`.

-- Remember, it's your responsability to ensure the changes you introduce are compatible with the `main` branch at the time of merging - not based on a prior state!
+- Remember, it's your responsibility to ensure the changes you introduce are compatible with the `main` branch at the time of merging - not based on a prior state!

 - If everything looks good, merge your branch by clicking on the green "Merge pull request" button at the bottom of the Pull Request page.
 Confirm by clicking "Merge".